thomeval/BandBoomBox/Assets/StreamingAssets/Songs/Readme.txt

 ﻿Place custom songs in this directory (or in any subfolder).
+The official standard is to use one folder per song artist, but you are welcome to organize song files in any way you like.

+You can also place custom songs in the Save Data folder (usually located in Documents\My Games\Band BoomBox).
+The game will load songs found in either location.
+To add a custom songs folder, edit the settings.json file in the Sava Data folder.